ThermoPilot/ThermoPilot/FAQ.md

 Because:

 - Windows was never designed to be a thermal governor
-- Microsoft expects OEMs to handle cooling
+- Microsoft expects OEMs to manage cooling
 - There is no universal thermal API
 - GPU temperature is not part of Windows
 - OEM tools all work differently
-- EPP was never meant to be dynamic
+- EPP was never intended to be dynamic

-ThermoPilot fills a gap that no one else addressed.
+ThermoPilot fills a gap that no existing tool addresses.

 ---